 High-quality polarized lenses are generally more expensive than gradient lenses due to their advanced technology for coating.

-Where is your destination, and what is the purpose for sunglasses?
+Where is your destination, and what is the purpose of sunglasses?

 Comment here and click here to buy your sunglasses.